 The market price of our common stock could decline as a result of sales of a large number of shares of common stock in the market or the perception that such sales could occur.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
-As of December 31, 2005 we had approximately 148.5 million shares of common stock outstanding.
-Of those shares, the 32.6 million shares sold in our Initial Common Stock Offering in May 2005 are freely tradable.
-Of the remaining shares, approximately 8.3 million shares represent restricted stock.
-Of these shares, approximately 1.3 million shares were vested as of December 31, 2005.
-The approximately 107.5 million remaining shares plus the vested restricted stock will be eligible for resale from time to time, subject to contractual and Securities Act restrictions.
-The Investor Group, which collectively beneficially own approximately 107.5 million shares, have the ability to cause us to register the resale of their shares and certain other holders of our common stock, including members of our management, will be able to participate in such registration.
-In addition, notwithstanding the foregoing, we have registered all 8.3 million shares of restricted common stock and approximately 8.4 million shares underlying options issued and that may be issued in the future pursuant to our benefit plans and arrangements on registration statements on Form S-8 and such shares may be sold as provided therein.
+As of March 31, 2006 we had approximately 148.5 million shares of common stock outstanding.
+Approximately 107.5 million shares are held by the Investor Group and are eligible for resale from time to time, subject to contractual and Securities Act restrictions.
+The Investor Group has the ability to cause us to register the resale of their shares and certain other holders of our common stock, including members of our management, will be able to participate in such registration.
+In addition we have registered 8.1 million shares of restricted common stock and approximately 7.2 million shares underlying options issued and that may be issued in the future pursuant to our benefit plans and arrangements on registration statements on Form S-8 and such shares may be sold as provided therein.